DevopsProjects05/Sample-E-Commerce-Project/README.md

 ### **Backend**
 - **NGINX**: Used as a static file server for the application.
 ---

+# Sample E-Commerce Project

+### A Step-by-Step Guide to Setting Up Your Application with NGINX

 ## **Setup Instructions**
 Follow these steps to set up and run the project locally or on a server.